ZYJZoe/ZYJZoe.github.io/index.md

 Here is **Yaojia Zhang (Zoe, 張堯迦)**.

 Hello!
 I am a fourth-year Finance Ph.D.
 Candidate at the Chinese University of Hong Kong (CUHK), [CUHK business school](https://www.bschool.cuhk.edu.hk/).
 I am primarily interested in Climate Finance, International Finance, ESG, and Accounting.
-I expect to graduate in July 2025.
 I earned my Bachelor's degree in Accounting (minor in Finance, First Class Honor) from CUHK.
 Prior to joining the Ph.D. program, I took several internships in the financial industry.
 Please feel free to chat with me!

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at <font color='blue'>zoezhang@link.cuhk.edu.hk</font>!

 ## Academic Background

-- **Aug 2020 - July 2025:** The Chinese University of Hong Kong (Ph.D. in Finance and Accounting)
+- **Aug 2020 - Present:** The Chinese University of Hong Kong (Ph.D. in Finance and Accounting)
 - **Sep 2015 - July 2020:** The Chinese University of Hong Kong (B.B.A. in Professional Accountancy, Minor in Finance)
   <font color='red'>[First Class Honor]</font>
 - **Aug 2017 - Dec 2017:** The University of Miami (Exchange)